atbailes71/US_Diabetes_Disparities/README.md

 **Racial composition:** County Black population share is the strongest racial predictor of diabetes prevalence (r=0.524).
-This is an ecological finding — it reflects structural patterns at the county level, not individual risk.
+This is an ecological finding; it reflects structural patterns at the county level, not individual risk.

 **Multivariate model:** After controlling for all predictors, high